Akettle44/Estonia_Disaster_Survival/README.md

 **Exploring and Cleaning the Data:**

-Age vs Survival Correlation:
+**Age vs Survival Correlation:

 The age vs survival plot seems to suggest that children are more likely to survive.
-However outside of that, there doesn't seem to be any distinct correlations.
+However outside of that, there don't seem to be any distinct correlations.
 ![Age vs Survival Correlation](images/Age.png)

 **Country vs Survival Correlation:**